DETAILED ACTION

 Claim 10 recites performing an on-chain validation of the NFT independent, which further limits the identified abstract idea and falls under the “Mental Processes” grouping of abstract ideas.
 The additional elements of an off-chain token processing server, a processor, and a point of access computer are recited as tools to perform the abstract idea, and amount to no more than mere instructions to apply the exception using generic computer components.
 These additional elements do not integrate the judicial exception into a practical application and fail to recite significantly more than the abstract idea.

 Claim 11 recites wherein the authentication decision is further based on the on-chain validation of the NFT, which further limits the identified abstract idea and falls under the “Mental Processes” grouping of abstract ideas.
-The additional element of an off-chain token processing server is recited as a tool to perform the abstract idea, and amounts to no more than mere instructions to apply the exception using a generic computer component.
+The additional element of an off-chain token processing server is recited as a tool to perform the abstract idea and amounts to no more than mere instructions to apply the exception using a generic computer component.
 The additional element does not integrate the judicial exception into a practical application and fails to recite significantly more than the abstract idea.

 Regarding claim 12, claim 12 as a whole is directed to authentication of a non-fungible token.
 In particular, the claim recites receiving a request to generate an off-chain token ID for an NFT, issuing the off-chain token ID, receiving an authentication request, authenticating ownership of the NFT, and providing an authentication.
 In other words, the claim falls under the “Certain Methods of Organizing Human Activity” and/or “Mental Processes” groupings of abstract ideas in Step 2A Prong One (MPEP 2106.04(a)(d)) because the claim involves authentication of non-fungible tokens, which is a process related to fundamental economic principles or practices, such as mitigating risk.
 Additionally, the step of authenticating ownership of the NFT can be performed in the human mind.
 More specifically, the following underlined claim elements recite an abstract idea while the non-underlined claim elements recite additional elements according to MPEP 2106.04(a).

-Claim 12 recites “[a] method for processing non-fungible token (NFT), the method comprising: receiving, by a token processing server, a request to generate an off-chain token ID for an NFT, from an NFT marketplace computer based on a purchase of the NFT; issuing, by the token processing server, the off-chain token ID based on metadata of the NFT; receiving, by the token processing server, an authentication request generated by a point of access computer; authenticate, by the token processing server, ownership of the NFT based on information from a token vault associated with the token processing server; and providing, by the token processing server, an authentication decision to the point of access computer based on the off-chain token ID.”
+Claim 12 recites “[a] method for processing non-fungible token (NFT), the method comprising: receiving, by a token processing server, a request to generate an off-chain token ID for an NFT, from an NFT marketplace computer based on a purchase of the NFT; issuing, by the token processing server, the off-chain token ID based on metadata of the NFT; receiving, by the token processing server, an authentication request generated by a point of access computer; authenticating, by the token processing server, ownership of the NFT based on information from a token vault associated with the token processing server; and providing, by the token processing server, an authentication decision to the point of access computer based on the off-chain token ID.”

 This judicial exception is not integrated into a practical application because, when analyzed under Step 2A Prong Two (MPEP 2106.04(d)), the non-underlined additional elements — a token processing server, an NFT marketplace computer, a point of access computer, and a token vault in claim 12 — perform the steps of receiving a request to generate an off-chain token ID for an NFT, issuing the off-chain token ID, receiving an authentication request, authenticating ownership of the NFT, and providing an authentication.
 These additional elements are recited as computer components to perform the abstract idea.
 The use of the computer components as tools to implement the abstract idea does not integrate the abstract idea into a practical application because it requires no more than the computer components performing functions that correspond to acts required to carry out the abstract idea.
 The additional elements do not involve improvements to the functioning of a computer, or to any other technology or technical field (MPEP 2106.05(a)); the claim does not apply the abstract idea with, or by use of, a particular machine (MPEP 2106.05(b)); and the claim does not apply or use the abstract idea in some other meaningful ways beyond generally linking the use of the abstract idea to a particular technological environment, such that the claim as a whole is more than a drafting effort designed to monopolize the exception (MPEP 2106.05(e) and Vanda Memo).
 Therefore, the claim does not, for example, purport to improve the functioning of a computer.
 Nor does it effect an improvement in any other technology or technical field.
 Accordingly, the additional elements do not impose any meaningful limits on practicing the abstract idea.
 Claim 12 as a whole, judging from the additional elements individually and in combination, does not integrate the judicial exception into a practical application.
 Therefore, claim 12 as a whole fails to recite a practical application of the abstract idea.